Sneha846/data.wrangling.i/README.md

 # data.wrangling.i

-This is the repo associated with coe for lectures in data wrangling i
+This is the repo associated with code for lectures in data wrangling i